FLipMouse - Finger & Lip Mouse

 If desired, the sensitivity- and deadzone-values for horizontal or vertical movements can be changed individually.
 In order to do that, select “show x/y separately”, as shown below:

-Figure 16: FLipMouse Configuration Manager: Tab STICK-CONFIG, splitting x/y
+*Figure 11: Tab STICK-CONFIG, splitting x/y-axis*

 # Maximum Speed

 Turning the maximum speed setting to a low level is useful if a user desires to limit the cursor speed, keeping high sensitivity / acceleration.
+(Only relevant in operational mode Mouse Movement).

 # Acceleration

-This setting is enabled by clicking “Show advanced options”.
 The acceleration setting allows influencing the acceleration behavior of the mouse cursor: if acceleration is set to a low level, even a strong deflection of the stick will start a slow (but progressing) cursor movement which makes it easier to reach small targets precisely.
+(Only relevant in operational mode Mouse Movement).

-Figure 20: Tab SIP AND PUFF
+*Figure 13: Tab SIP AND PUFF*

 Note that the idle pressure level (without sip or puff) is around 512, and the level increases when you puff into the mouthpiece, indicating increased pressure.
 With the sliders, the threshold pressure for sip and puff can be regulated.
 The grey dotted line represents the actual pressure.
 The blue and red dotted lines represent the limits reached in this session.